Back to Blog

 Both, but differently.
 Before workouts, use gentle settings for 30-60 seconds per muscle group to increase blood flow — essentially dynamic warm-up.
 After workouts, use higher intensity for actual recovery.
 I do a quick 5-minute pre-workout session at lower speed, then 10-15 minutes post-workout on higher settings.
 Never use high intensity on cold muscles.

 Build quality, battery life, and noise levels.
-A $600 Theragun will last years with daily use; a $150 model might last 6-12 months of regular use.
+A premium Theragun will last years with daily use; a sub-$100 model might last 6-12 months of regular use.
 Premium models also have better motor consistency, quieter operation, and ergonomic designs that reduce hand fatigue.
-For casual users, the difference isn't worth $450.
+For casual users, the difference isn't worth the markup.
 For daily users, the durability pays off long-term.

 PRODUCTS TO AVOID

-Generic Massage Guns Under $60.
-I've tested five different no-name brands in this price range from Shopee.
+Generic Sub-$100 Massage Guns.
+I've tested five different no-name brands at this price point from Shopee.
 Three broke within 6 weeks, one had a motor that made grinding noises from day one, and the fifth worked fine for 2 months before the battery died completely.
 Quality control is non-existent.
-If you're on a tight budget, save up for the Renpho at $89 — it's the cheapest option with actual quality control.
+If you're committed to spending less, the Renpho Portable Massage Gun is the cheapest unit I've tested with consistent build quality and real warranty support.

 Amazon Basics Massage Gun.
-Amazon's house brand massage gun launched in Singapore last year, and I had high hopes given their track record with basic electronics.
-Disappointing.
+Amazon's house brand massage gun launched in Singapore but doesn't deliver.
 The motor lacks power for anything beyond gentle massage, battery life is poor (45 minutes max), and the attachments feel flimsy.
-For just $20 more, the HoMedics is vastly superior.
+For not much more, the Renpho Deep Tissue Massage Gun is in a different league.

 COMPLEMENTARY RECOVERY TOOLS